crystal-lang/crystal-website/_posts/2023-03-13-llvm-opaque-pointers.md

 ## How does this affect me?

-If your Crystal projects do not deal with LLVM functionality directly, there is no action to take; the official Crystal distributions will soon start using LLVM 15 to build Crystal.
-Those compilers will use opaque pointers, whereas ones built with LLVM 8 - 14 will continue to use typed pointers.
+The official Crystal distributions will soon start using LLVM 15 to build Crystal.
+Those compilers will use opaque pointers and show improvements in codegen time.
+Compilers built with LLVM 14 and below will continue to use typed pointers.

+If your Crystal project uses the stdlib's LLVM API directly, there are some deprecations to note.
+Otherwise this change does not affect Crystal programs in any way.
+It just speeds up the compiler.

-On the other hand, if you do use Crystal to build other LLVM frontends using Crystal's undocumented `LLVM` APIs, please note that Crystal will stop supporting LLVM versions below 8.0 as part of the migration, because 8.0 is the first version where LLVM accepts a separate type for the instructions affected by opaque pointers, like the `getelementptr` above.
+On the other hand, if you do use Crystal to build other LLVM frontends using Crystal's `LLVM` APIs, please note that Crystal will stop supporting LLVM versions below 8.0 as part of the migration, because 8.0 is the first version where LLVM accepts a separate type for the instructions affected by opaque pointers, like the `getelementptr` above.
 [All features that depend on typed pointers are deprecated](https://github.com/crystal-lang/crystal/pull/13172), regardless of whether LLVM 15 is actually used.
 The following is the full list of affected methods:

 * `LLVM::Type#element_type`:
   On LLVM 15 or above, calling this method on a pointer type raises an exception.